dlguswo333/react-window-infinite-scroll/package/README.md

 Data change event will help load more items in that case.

 ## `loadMoreItems` is getting called too many/few times.
-There maybe several bugs and issues with the package.
+This is probably because several bugs and issues with the package.
 Some possible issues with the component are that it may call `loadMoreItems` too many times, or that it may not call `loadMoreItems`.